MultiSafepay/docs/content/payments/methods/pay-later/e-invoicing/payment-flow.md

 The customer selects E-Invoicing at checkout and the order details are sent directly to MultiFactor.

 [Redirect flow](/api/#e-invoicing---redirect)
-The customer:

-- Selects E-Invoicing at checkout and is redirected to a MultiSafepay payment page
-- Provides their birthdate, bank account, email address, and phone number
-- Is redirected to your success page
+The customer is redirected to a [MultiSafepay payment page](/payment-pages/) to provide their birthdate, bank account, email address, and phone number.
+They are then redirected to your success page.

 {{< /details>}}